No Surprises Act FAQs – Frequently Asked Questions

 5. Who is a convening provider or convening facility?

-- Convening provider or convening facility: It is the provider or facility who schedules an item or service or who receives the initial request for a good faith estimate from an uninsured (or self-pay) individual.
+- Are you searching for various no surprises act FAQs?
+Convening provider or convening facility: It is the provider or facility who schedules an item or service or who receives the initial request for a good faith estimate from an uninsured (or self-pay) individual.
 A convening provider must provide a good faith estimate to the uninsured individuals, including any item or service that is reasonably expected to be provided in conjunction with a scheduled or requested item or service by another provider or facility.

 6. Who is a co-provider or co-facility?